bamidev/browser-window/README.md

 ## Development

 If you want to help out, you're more than welcome!
-I also need someone to implement support for iOS with WebKit.
+I will need someone at some point to implement iOS support.

 ## Comming Soon

 This project is very new.
 At the moment only very basic functionality is made available.
-More will come soon.
+There will be more soon:

 * Linux support
-* Cookies (including HttpOnly cookies)
+* Cookie support (including HttpOnly cookies)